 Bruxism is a condition in which the patient clenches and grinds their teeth.
-This habit could be due to several reasons, such as stress, tension, and others.
-If left untreated for long, it could cause severe consequences on the teeth and jawbone.
+This habit can be caused due to several reasons, such as stress, tension, and others.
+If left untreated for long, it can cause severe consequences on the teeth and jawbone.

 What are the Symptoms of Bruxism?